cieranmorris/Kickstarter-Project-Analysis/README.md

 * Create a line chart that graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.

-## Bonus Statistical Analysis
+## Campaign Backer Statistical Analysis

 If one were to describe a successful crowdfunding campaign, most people would use the number of campaign backers as a metric of success.
 One of the most efficient ways that data scientists characterize a quantitative metric, such as the number of campaign backers, is by creating a summary statistics table.

-For those looking for an additional challenge, you will evaluate the number of backers of successful and unsuccessful campaigns by creating **your own** summary statistics table.
+To provide a more concrete financial analysis of these Kickstarter campaigns, I created my own summary statistics table to evaluate the number of backers of successful and unsuccessful campaigns.

 * Create a new worksheet in your workbook, and create a column each for the number of backers of successful campaigns and unsuccessful campaigns.